MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Update available notification

 Having up-to-date devices is important.
 A previous feature improvement lets you see when updates are ready to *install*.
 With this new update, your device displays when an update is available to *download*.
 As with desktop devices, when an update is available, your Hololens displays a blue update circle icon.
-This icon is located near your user icon.
+This icon is near your user icon.

 1. Select your user icon.
 The user context menu will open.
 1. Select **Download update** to launch the Settings app updates page that shows the update available to download.